Why England will never ease off despite big wins

 England's dominance is plain to see in their recent results - 57-5, 89-0, 51-12, 56-15.

-It has been almost a year since the Red Roses have not won by fewer than 30 points but, when asked if his side will ease up, head coach Simon Middleton only laughed.
+It has been almost a year since the Red Roses have won by fewer than 30 points but, when asked if his side will ease up, head coach Simon Middleton only laughed.

 "Oh no, that will never happen," he chuckled.